nbrest/kamehouse/README.md

 #### v1.01

 * Updated logging strategy in the backend.
 Added a lot more logging in all layers.
-* Rewrote a lot of the frontend code.
+* Pretty much complete refactor of the frontend js code.
 Started splitting into prototypes (Logger, HttpClient, TimeUtils, etc) and moving away from global functions and variables
 * Updated logging in the frontend.
 Created a Logger prototype standard log methods and methods to trace/debug function calls.
+* Reduced a lot of code duplication in the frontend with the refactor

 #### v1.00